Isogonal conjugate

+Construction of an isogonal conjugate P* for an arbitrary triangle △ABC.

 Isogonal conjugate transformation over the points inside the triangle.

 In geometry, the isogonal conjugate of a point P with respect to a triangle △ABC is constructed by reflecting the lines PA, PB, PC about the angle bisectors of A, B, C respectively.
 These three reflected lines concur at the isogonal conjugate of P. (This definition applies only to points not on a sideline of triangle △ABC.)
 This is a direct result of the trigonometric form of Ceva's theorem.

 The isogonal conjugate of a point P is sometimes denoted by P*.
 The isogonal conjugate of P* is P.

 The isogonal conjugate of the incentre I is itself.
 The isogonal conjugate of the orthocentre H is the circumcentre O. The isogonal conjugate of the centroid G is (by definition) the symmedian point K. The isogonal conjugates of the Fermat points are the isodynamic points and vice versa.
 The Brocard points are isogonal conjugates of each other.